Applications are now closed, and will reopen from Monday 11 July to Monday 15 August 2022.

 Please note that support is available for dyslexic applicants - for more information email email@example.com

 ABOUT THE SCHOLARSHIP

 Who can apply?

-Our scholarships fund the education and training of any individual UK resident, aged 17 or older, who would like to improve their craft skills.
+Our scholarships are available to fund the education and training of any individual UK resident, aged 18 or older, who would like to improve their craft skills.

 QEST funds traditional college courses, vocational training or one to one training with a master craftsperson.

 We want to support excellence in British craftsmanship so are looking for established makers, planning to stay in the UK and contribute to the craft sector.

 We encourage applications from a broad range of crafts and are excited by contemporary craftsmanship and innovative applications of traditional craft techniques.
 To see the types of craft we have funded, and the standard of excellence we are looking for, please review our Directory.